Content guide

 The nearest vehicular river crossings to the Blackwall Tunnel are the Rotherhithe Tunnel two miles to the west and the Woolwich Ferry two miles to the east, although the ferry does not run overnight.

-Further afield, Tower Bridge is located three miles to the west while the Dartford Crossing is 16 miles to the east of the Blackwall Tunnel, although there is toll to use the Crossing.
+Further afield, Tower Bridge is located three miles to the west while the Dartford Crossing is 16 miles to the east of the Blackwall Tunnel, although there is a toll to use to use the latter.

 Is there a height restriction for the Blackwall Tunnel?